rohitrajv5/pimcore-bundle-azure-blob-sync/README.md

 # Pimcore Azure Bundle

-Pimcore Azure Bundle is use to push Pimcore Assets on Azure Blob Storage
+Pimcore Azure Bundle is use to push Pimcore Assets on Microsoft Azure Blob Storage

 ## Compatible with Pimcore > v5.6.
 Tested on Pimcore 6

-## Integration into Pimcore

-## Installation
+### Installation

-Install via composer
+Install with Composer
 ```bash
 composer require rohitrajv5/pimcore-bundle-azure-blob-sync
 ```